Dragon's Dogma: Design

 The game used the 2.x version of Capcom's proprietary MT Framework game engine, which had previously been used in several Capcom games including Lost Planet: Extreme Condition and Devil May Cry 4.
 According to the programmer Taro Yahagi, who was in charge of work for the engine, Dragon's Dogma was the most difficult project as MT Framework required a large number of adjustments.
 Previous MT Framework titles had been stage-based action titles, so transitioning to an open world was a drastic change and required the creation of a dedicated "World Offset" function which shifted the world based on player position so environmental data could be updated.
 The team could not increase the number of data points to solve the issue of rendering environments as this would have been beyond the available hardware.
-Another new addition was "deferred lighting", an advanced lighting engine which could maintain realistic lighting during the game's day-night cycle in the open world, in addition to environmental effects such as characters getting wet.
+Another new addition was "deferred lighting", an advanced lighting engine that could maintain realistic lighting during the game's day-night cycle in the open world, in addition to environmental effects such as characters getting wet.
 The retail version of the game also incorporated an advanced anti-aliasing filter.
 Character actions, including combat actions such as grappling, where created using a combination of motion capture and inverse kinematics.
-Physics was controlled using a specially-created in-house physics engine.
+Physics was controlled using a newly created in-house physics engine.
 The physical interaction between large monsters and characters climbing on them using a combination of physics and motion-based algorithms similar to early water animation techniques.
 These designs were intended to work on the contrasting hardware of the PS3 and 360.

 The game was developed for the PlayStation 3 (PS3) and Xbox 360 (360) consoles.
 The choice of PS3 and 360 was chosen due to both the team's experience with the platforms and their large international install base.
 According to producer Hiroyuki Kobayashi, the team's previous experience creating Devil May Cry 4 helped with development as they both carried over technology and had familiarity with the planned platforms.
 The online functionality for the PS3 and 360 were respectively co-developed and supported by Sony Computer Entertainment and the Japanese branch of Microsoft.
 Their cooperation enabled Capcom to reduce running costs for the online functions to nearly nothing.
 The limited scope of online elements was a compromise which both fulfilled with gameplay goals of the team while avoiding many of the problems of full multiplayer.